What this is and why we are doing it

 The process is formal and includes notifying the public of the proposed plan changes, calling for submissions and further submissions, hearing submissions, deliberating and decision making.
 Following that there is an appeal period.

-Whangarei District Council is notifying Plan Changes to the Whangarei District Plan as part of the Plan’s rolling review.
+Whangarei District Council has notified Plan Changes to the Whangarei District Plan as part of the Plan’s rolling review.

 What Plan Changes are Council drafting?